-Imagine you’re in a remote location and your vehicle is stuck.
-Air bag jacks may come in extremely handy to help recover your vehicle.
-Also known as exhaust jacks they are a versatile piece of equipment.
+Imagine you’re in a remote location, and your vehicle is stuck.
+Airbag jacks may come in extremely handy to help recover your car.
+Also known as exhaust jacks, they are versatile pieces of equipment.

-To operate simply dig out the area where the jack is to be positioned and place the air bag jack underneath the vehicle and start raising.
-With such a large surface area touching the ground and the vehicle, many rescue services around Australia have air bag jacks as part of their inventory.
+To operate, dig out the area, place the airbag jack underneath the vehicle, and start raising.
+With such a large surface area touching the ground and the car, many rescue services around Australia have airbag jacks as part of their inventory.

-All the equipment required to connect the bags to the exhaust are included and heat resistant gloves are provided for safety around the potentially hot exhaust.
-A tough and durable carry back is included to help stow the equipment away easily and ready for use.
+We include all the equipment required to connect the bags to the exhaust, with heat-resistant gloves for safety around hot exhausts.
+A challenging and durable carryback to help stow the gear away quickly and be ready for use.

-This air bag jack has a safe lift of 4200kg which gives you plenty of scope if towing a camper trailer or caravan.
-Made of heavy duty PVC and with a maximum lift height of 750mm there aren’t too many situations where the air bag jack won’t help your recovery when stuck.
+This airbag jack has a safe lift of 4200kg, which gives you plenty of scopes if towing a camper trailer or caravan—made of heavy-duty PVC and with a maximum lift height of 750mm, there aren’t situations where the airbag jack won’t help with your recovery.

-Like the Thunder air bag jack ather are all the fittings required to use the bag effectively.
-Even though they are made of a very tough PVC material there is a puncture kit provided just in case.
-Which can easily be kept away in the carry bag.
+Like the Thunder airbag jack, there are all the fittings required to use the bag effectively.
+With construction via rigid PVC material, a puncture kit is provided just in case.
+All stored in a sturdy carry bag.

 The versatility of this equipment is impressive.
-Even so, we have concentrated on the air bag jacks as recovery equipment for a vehicle, but there are so many other uses like hold timber in place while it is nailed etc. So could they assist you for vehicle recovery or during your DIY projects?
+We have concentrated on the airbag jacks as recovery equipment for a vehicle, but there are so many other uses like holding timber in place while nailing, etc. So, could they assist you with vehicle recovery or during your DIY projects?